-HTA 101: VII.RETRIEVING EVIDENCE FOR HTA
+HTA 101: VII.
+RETRIEVE EVIDENCE

 Available information sources cover different, though often overlapping, sectors of health care information.
-Although some are devoted to health care topics, others cover the sciences more broadly.
+Although some are devoted to health care topics, others cover the biomedical, social, and other sciences more broadly.
 Multiple sources should be searched to increase the likelihood of retrieving relevant reports.
-The variety of types of sources that may be useful for HTA include:
+The types of sources that may be useful for HTA include:

 - Government reports and monographs

 - Policy and research institute reports